 The University Records Center [URC] serves as a centralized, low-cost repository for the storage of inactive and semi-current University records, which must be retained out of legal, fiscal, and administrative necessity.
 Located at the Hawkins Building on Jamesville Road, the URC offers a secure and environmentally-controlled facility for records that have not yet reached the end of their retention periods.
 In addition to storage, the URC provides retrieval services enabling faculty and administrative staff to access their designated records in order to meet the ongoing business functions of the University.
 The URC encourages any University schools, colleges, departments, and offices to utilize its safe, convenient, and cost-effective records management services.

-- Records should be packed according to record series and date.
+- Pack records according to record series and date.

-- Label the short side of each record center box with the following: department name; accession number; box contents (e.g. record series, folder range, and date); and box number (e.g. 1 of 4, 3 of 8, etc.).
+- Label short side of each record center box with the following: department name; accession number; box contents (e.g. record series, folder range, and date); and box number (e.g. 1 of 4).

 - To make a file and/or box request contact URM by email at email@example.com.
 For your request to be handled in an efficient and timely manner, please provide the following information: accession number; URC box number; folder and/or box title; date; if the record(s)/box(es) will be returned or retained permanently; and any additional information that might be useful for locating desired record materials (e.g. last four digits of SSN, SUID, etc.).

 - URC staff will retrieve records.
 Please allow 24-48 hours for the retrieval process.

 - File requests and single box requests will be hand-delivered by Library Delivery.

 - Box requests exceeding two boxes must be picked-up by a staff member of the requesting department.
 Or, the department can contact Physical Plant to transport the records at a cost to the requesting department.

 - When finished using the records, please return to the URC promptly.